 - My Covenant Relationship with the Body of Christ: Out of our prior relationship with Jesus, we are led to covenant to do life and live as disciples with the Church.
 Thus, we are prepared to be accountable to and with our brothers and sisters in Christ to continually support the people and ministries of Madison UMC by our...

 - Prayers (personal devotions, prayer with & for others, fasting): How are you prepared to develop devotional intimacy with the Lord through your own personal Bible study and prayer life (including family devotions, where relevant)?
 How are you prepared to be in intercessory prayer for persons and ministries as the Lord puts these on your heart?
-How are you prepared to explore an appropriate form of fasting as a means of grace?
+How are you prepared to explore an appropriate form of fasting as a means of growing in God's grace?

 - Presence (worship & small group): How are you prepared to regularly worship God, hear and respond to God's Word, and receive the sacraments (i.e. the Lord's Supper) with the larger family of MUMC?
 Where are you getting involved in a disciple-making small group so you can love and be loved, know and be known, and grow in the marks of discipleship with others?
 (Click the following for information about: Discipleship Groups -- Sunday School Classes -- Bible Study Groups -- Kids Ministries -- Student Ministries)